Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection

 \ABSTRACT{The COVID-19 pandemic has exerted a profound impact on the global economy and continues to exact a significant toll on human lives.
 The COVID-19 case growth rate stands as a key epidemiological parameter to estimate and monitor for effective detection and containment of the resurgence of outbreaks.
 A fundamental challenge in growth rate estimation and hence outbreak detection is balancing the accuracy-speed tradeoff, where accuracy typically degrades with shorter fitting windows.
-In this paper, we develop a machine learning (ML) algorithm, which we call \textit{Transfer Learning Generalized Random Forest} (\texttt{TLGRF}), that balances this accuracy-speed tradeoff.
-Specifically, we estimate the instantaneous COVID-19 exponential growth rate for each U.S. county by using \texttt{TLGRF} that chooses an adaptive fitting window size based on relevant day-level and county-level features affecting the disease spread.
-Through transfer learning, \texttt{TLGRF} can accurately estimate case growth rates for counties with small sample sizes.
-Out-of-sample prediction analysis shows that \texttt{TLGRF} outperforms established growth rate estimation methods.
-Furthermore, we conducted a case study based on outbreak case data from the state of Colorado and showed that the timely detection of outbreaks could have been improved by up to $224\%$ using \texttt{TLGRF} when compared to the decisions made by Colorado's Department of Health and Environment (CDPHE).
-To facilitate implementation, we have developed a publicly available outbreak detection tool for timely detection of COVID-19 outbreaks in each U.S. county, which received substantial attention from policymakers.}
+In this paper, we provide a transfer learning framework, which we call \textit{Transfer Learning Random Forest} (\texttt{TLRF}), for an effective implementation of the random forests algorithm that balances this accuracy-speed tradeoff.
+Specifically, we develop an identification strategy that converts the growth rate estimation problem into a regression task, which enables effective transfer learning across space and time through random forests' adaptive weighting mechanism.
+As such, through adaptively choosing fitting window sizes based on relevant day-level and county-level features affecting the disease spread, \texttt{TLRF} can accurately estimate case growth rates for counties with small sample sizes.
+Out-of-sample prediction analysis shows that the \texttt{TLRF} outperforms established growth rate estimation methods.
+Furthermore, we conducted a case study based on outbreak case data from the state of Colorado and showed that the \texttt{TLRF} could improve timely detections of outbreaks up to $224\%$ when compared to the decisions made by Colorado's Department of Health and Environment (CDPHE).
+To demonstrate practical implementation, we developed a publicly available outbreak detection tool that operated from September 2020 through March 2023, receiving substantial attention from policymakers across all 50 states.}

 \KEYWORDS{COVID-19, Epidemiology, Machine Learning, Outbreak Detection, Transfer Learning}